ramonpbarros/budget-tracker/README.md

 ## General info

-User able to view create and track daily workouts.
-Able to log multiple exercises in a workout on a given day.
-Can also to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, user can to track his distance traveled.
+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

 ## Screenshots